Tax Credits: How to claim

 In the early years of the tax credits system, it was possible to claim online.
-This facility was withdrawn due to fraudulent attacks.
-The majority of claimants will now need to obtain a paper claim form from HMRC, although there are some other methods of claiming that are available to certain groups of claimants which are explained below.
+This facility was withdrawn due to fraudulent attacks, however HMRC announced in the Autumn Statement 2016 that the online claims facility would be available again from April 2017.
+In the meantime, the majority of claimants will need to obtain a paper claim form from HMRC, although there are some other methods of claiming that are available to certain groups of claimants which are explained below.

 - Obtaining a paper claim form

 The paper claim form is called the TC600.
 You can the notes, which includes a sample of the current form, in our forms, notices and checklists section.
 You can obtain a claim form either online or by phone: